Pembrokeshire is special - very special

-Of course, there’s the internationally recognised 186 mile Pembrokeshire Coast Path that wiggles its way through all of these amazing landscapes providing you with awesome scenery, wildlife encounters and new experiences at every turn.
+Then, there’s the internationally recognised 186 mile Pembrokeshire Coast Path that wiggles its way through all of these amazing landscapes providing you with scenery, wildlife encounters and new experiences at every turn.

-These incredible and distinctive landscapes are all brought together as the Pembrokeshire Coast National Park, Britain’s only coastal National Park.
+These incredibly diverse and distinctive landscapes are all converge to create the Pembrokeshire Coast National Park, Britain’s only coastal National Park.

 The towns and villages of Pembrokeshire vary greatly too.
 Coastal towns perched high on the cliffs like Tenby or Fishguard.
 Tiny harbour villages such as Porthgain with its history of brick making.

 Exploring Pembrokeshire wouldn’t be complete without a visit to Britain’s smallest city, St Davids.
 St Davids is a quaint, and tiny, city with only 1600 residents.
 Tucked away, the cathedral that gives St Davids its city status is hard to spot, but once discovered its breathtaking magnificence is revealed.
 It really does stop you in your tracks.